 Deterring with Fragrance

 Incorporate fragrant plants that deer dislike along your fence line.
 Lavender and rosemary not only smell divine in my garden but also keep deer at a distance.
+If you are planning a new boundary, these plants pair beautifully with a hog wire fence.

 Add a Touch of Whimsy with Pergola-Topped Fencing

 A pergola over your fence adds elegance while deterring jumping deer.
 I adore how my pergola-topped fence doubles as a support for climbing plants.
+This design looks especially striking when paired with modern square tubing fence ideas.

 The Beauty of Wooden Frameworks

 Wooden posts give your fence a natural look that blends seamlessly into the landscape.
 I love how my wooden post fence adds charm and functionality to my garden.
+For a more industrial or budget-friendly alternative, exploring different T post fence ideas is a great next step.

 Reflective Tactics

 Add reflective materials or mirrors to your fence to confuse and deter deer.
 I’ve hung mirrors on my garden fence, and it’s kept the deer guessing.
+If you need to build a new barrier on a budget, consider exploring some recycled fence ideas.

 The Double Fence Trick